DataMa-Solutions/docs/extensions/datama-compare/settings/settings.md

 <br/>

-> Datama provides the layer of intelligence needed to explain your performance variations
+> Discover all settings exposed by Datama Compare extension to improve your analysis

 <br/>